Not all chili pastes are created equal! Let’s take a look at the best chili paste substitutes for popular pastes.

 Frequently Asked Questions

 Where Is Chili Paste In Grocery Store?

-Chili paste can usually be found in the International section of your grocery store, in specialty stores, and many online retailers.
+Chili paste is usually available in the International section of your grocery store, specialty stores, and many online retailers.

 Is Chili Sauce and Chili Paste The Same Thing?

-While both use peppers as a main ingredient, chili sauces will often have other seasonings as well as vinegar.
+While both use peppers as a main ingredient, chili sauces often have other seasonings and vinegar.
 Chili pastes, on the other hand, are thicker and often have fewer ingredients.

 Is Chili Paste Spicy?

 All chili pastes have a bit of spiciness.
-Some are hotter than others.
-The heat level will vary by brand.
+Some are hotter than others, and the heat level will vary by brand.

 Can I Substitute Tomato Paste?